Home Contact Links Bookmark this site

 http://www.cosmologystatement.org/

-The letter focussed on a number of areas of concern, notably the Big Bang's increasing reliance on hypothetical entities, a reluctance to consider alternative views, and the effective bias of the Peer Review system, dominated as it is by 'Big Bangers'.
+The letter focused on a number of areas of concern, notably the Big Bang's increasing reliance on hypothetical entities, a reluctance to consider alternative views, and the effective bias of the Peer Review system, dominated as it is by 'Big Bangers'.
 Many of the signatories are involved in Plasma related research.

 Sir Fred Hoyle